Tips Bulletin

 If you discover a stain on your rug that is already dry and set-in, using baking soda alone probably isn’t strong enough to clean the spot.

 For stubborn stains, try using a cleaning solution of white vinegar and dish soap.
-Vinegar is also a handy liquid for killing mildew and mold.
+Vinegar is also handy for killing mildew and mold or getting a burn mark out of carpet that causes unsightly stains or smells.

 Combine the white vinegar, water, and dish soap in a bucket or bowl and mix.
 Dunk a sponge into the mixture and test it on an inconspicuous area of the rug to check for adverse reactions.